-©2020 Invacare Corporation All rights reserved.
+© 2023 Invacare Corporation All rights reserved.
 Republication, duplication or modification in whole or in part is prohibited without prior written permission from Invacare.
-Trademarks are identified by [TM] and [®].
+Trademarks are identified by TM and ®.
 All trademarks are owned by or licensed to Invacare Corporation or its subsidiaries unless otherwise noted.
-Making Life's Experiences Possible is a registered trademark in the U.S.A.
 BraunAbility is a registered trademark of BraunAbility.